How Much Does Faux Painting Cost?

 Faux concrete costs between $6 and $10 per square foot.
 This technique imitates the colors and texture of poured concrete.
 Painters use a color palette that includes white, gray, and black to transform surfaces into faux concrete, possibly to match a DIY poured concrete countertop in the kitchen.

 Faux brick pricing ranges from $6 to $12 per square foot.
 Authentic exposed brick is a popular feature but is challenging to find in an existing home.
 Homeowners choose faux finishing for the look of brick without the time-consuming house hunt.
 The application uses measured stacks of painted rectangles and many colors for bricks and mortar to produce a realistic look.

 If you want to take on more sophisticated techniques like color washing or faux granite, you can buy a high-end faux paint kit starting at about $70.
-The kits include the tools needed for each technique, but you’ll have to pay for the paint separately.
-The size (quart or gallon) and quality (general or specialty) dictate paint prices.
+The kit includes the tools needed for each technique, but you’ll have to pay for the paint separately.
+The paint size (quart or gallon) and quality (general or specialty) dictate paint prices.
 You’ll likely pay between $20 and $50 for paint.

-The price range is expansive, but on average, homeowners pay between $2,000 and $4,000 for the project.
+Homeowners pay between $2,000 and $4,000 for the project, but the price range is expansive.
 A small, simple color wash starts at about $250, but labor-intensive and time-consuming designs like a mural or Venetian plaster can easily reach $10,000.

 To find a professional faux finisher, start by talking with a trusted interior painting contractor near you or a staff member at a dedicated paint store in your neighborhood for recommendations.
 Not all interior painters have the skills to take on faux finishing, and specialized painters often have a design or art background that takes their expertise to the next level.